TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 * (2022, 2023) Precise Head Position Tracking for AR: May use base stations.
 * (2023) HDMI recorder transmitter: some intermediary between a typical HDMI cable input and output, which can capture streams in betwee, bypass all hardware/software limitations when doing video capturing and consumes no hosting machine resources.
 I am surprised modern monitors don't provide this functionality already.
 (Comment) There are external or either on-board "recorder card" or capture card devices.
 * (2024) Fast and cheap e-ink display: No need to have color, just be fast first.
 On the other hand, software support is also super imporpotant - like ReMarkable 2, for paper display, touch-centric, or pure-keyboard navigation rather than mouse-based navigation is the key.
+* (2024) E-zink Smart phone: Real, not toy functional.
+I needs to be smart because i want to use  telegram  on it.
+Protects eyes.
+Essential for suoer long term technical screen users like me.
+There are some chinese companies (DaSung and Boox) making those but their products are "functional" and don't last more than a year.

 ## Non-Centralized Applications